An Opinionated AWS Certified AI Practitioner Quick Study Guide

 Note: Unlike the Cloud Practitioner exam, you won’t get a PASS/FAIL result immediately after completing the test.
 Results typically arrive within 5 business days.
 (Note - mine arrived ~6 hours after finishing)

-feature of the exam software was beneficial for marking questions to return to.
+Use the Flagging feature of the exam software was beneficial for marking questions to return to.
 Be sure to check in on how much time you have remaining.
 I was able to go thru all of the questions at least 2 times - while reviewing the ones I was unsure on a few times.

 One of the most crucial aspects of the exam is understanding which AWS service is best suited for specific scenarios.
 It’s not enough to know what each service does - you need to understand: